zstenger93/zUI/README.md

 ## Next up

-- Setting to only show a specific actionbar on hover
 - Move the whole chatframe to the bottomleft corner without having a gap
-- Displayin more useful info next to the fps, like durabilty etc, will see
+- Displayin more useful info next to the fps, like durabilty etc, will
-- Maybe an option to be able to hide any of the settings in combat or permanently as well
-- Fixing the chatframe display and remove the default settings in every state
+- Other classes with power bar